Written by:

 Monitoring the humoral immune response by measuring antibody avidity can distinguish primary from non-primary infections.
 Antibody avidity is low during primary infection and increases with time due to affinity maturation.
 Low avidity serum samples indicate primary infection in response to the pathogen.
 During recurrent infections, it is likely that the immune response will produce higher-avidity clones due to affinity maturation.
 Therefore, high-avidity serum samples represent the ‘maturation zone’ and provide evidence for recurrent infection.

-Similar strategies can be used to access candidate vaccines.
+Similar strategies can be used to assess candidate vaccines.
 Successful vaccination regimes provide robust immunity against pathogens by eliciting high-avidity antibody responses.
 High-avidity antibody responses are correlated to improved antibody neutralizing activity.
 As such, SPR-based avidity analysis on polyclonal serum can monitor the induced antibody response and quantitate the avidity of antibody populations in response to immunization regimes, vaccine candidates, and adjuvant development.

 Here at Rapid Novor, we employ a nanotechnology-based localized SPR platform to provide a comprehensive kinetic profiling of your antibody-antigen interactions.
 Through our SPR kinetic binding analysis service, we can help determine antibody binding affinities and avidities, association rates, and dissociation rates to support lead identification efforts and research and development pipelines.
 To learn more about our services, inquire with our scientists.